canonical/is-charms-contributing-guide/CONTRIBUTING.md

 This ensures consistency across our projects, catches many potential bugs before code is deployed and simplifies PRs.

+## Function and Method Ordering

+Without a logical order, it can be difficult to follow modules and classes as the number of functions or methods on them grow increasing the maintenance burden of the code.

+On modules, where a function depends on another function, the dependent function should be listed after the function it depends on.
+This means that the functions with the fewest dependencies on other functions in the module should be listed first.
+Functions should also be grouped logically.
+If functions have a similar purpose, they should be grouped together.

+On classes, the `__init__` method should come first followed by any other factory methods, such as `from_charm`.
+The rest of the methods on a class should be ordered similar to the guidance for function ordering on modules.

+This will make it easier for readers to understand the code reducing the maintenance cost.

 ## Non Compliant Code